 The film looks good and there are no marks to report just a nice clean and sharp image.
 Looking at the extras reveals a decent selection although the alternate ending is more of an extended version rather than anything majorly different.

 There’s a making of documentary and two music videos for those that liked the film’s soundtrack.
 Personally I didn’t but felt they absolutely fitted the films setting.

 Overall it’s a decent set of extras, no real complaints.

 - HBO First Look: The Making of Training Day

 - 2 Music Videos

 - Theatrical Trailer

-So that’s my Training Day Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That concludes my Training Day blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Summary: Training Day (2001) Blu-ray Review